weclapp/sdk/README.md

     remove: // deletes a entity
     update: // updates a entity

-In addition there are some custom endpoint functions.
+In addition, there are some custom endpoint functions.
 The generated PartyService is shown below as an example:

 ```ts
 interface PartyService {